By: CS2113-AY1819S1-W12-1 Since: Aug 2018

 3.4.1.
 Current Implementation

-command, the to-do task chosen by users will be removed from the addressbook.xml
+The finishTodo mechanism is facilitated by the FinishTodoCommand from the Logic component.
+Upon pressing executing the finishTodo command, the to-do task chosen by users will be removed from the addressbook.xml in the data folder.

 Given below is an example usage scenario and how the finishTodo mechanism behaves at each step.

 Step 1.
-The user calls the finishTodo command with the to-do task’s displayed index. e.g finishTodo 1
+The user calls the finishTodo command with the to-do task’s displayed index. e.g finishTodo 1.

 Step 2.
 The LogicManager calls parseCommand with the user input.